-This article appeared in the March 2020 issue of Resource Recycling.
+This article originally appeared in the Winter 2019-2020 issue of E-Scrap News.
 Subscribe today for access to all print content.

 With the rapid growth in electric vehicle sales across the world, recycling stakeholders are paying considerable attention to the management of end-of-life batteries from these cars and trucks.

 Batteries from electric vehicles (EVs) that have reached end of life are now beginning to appear in sufficient numbers in scrap yards to raise concern about proper management.
 Though the numbers are relatively small now, sales data shows their volumes will be growing.

 Currently, some scrap yards store the batteries, waiting for the right opportunity to reuse or recycle them.
 Sources in the industry note anecdotally that brokers often offer to take the batteries away at no cost for refurbishment – but scrap yard managers don’t have a clear sense of exactly what happens next.

 Clearly, the EV battery stream is one that is going to be demanding solid end-of-life solutions.
 The author of this story recently helped prepare a comprehensive study on the end-of-life EV battery market for the American Petroleum Institute.
 This article outlines the findings.

 A new material in the stream